 - Every 4 Pomodoros take a more extended break

 But I felt this started to work and I was building a habit of saying “for the next slot” I will work on clearing my mailbox or work on my task list, but I wanted to take it one step further.
-My company works on timesheets and if I was tracking slices of time could I use my new love of time tracking to build my timesheets for me, I found out I could.
+My company works on timesheets and if I was tracking slices of time could I use my new love of time slicing to build my timesheets for me, I found out I could.

 Toggl tip, Also it nags you when you forget to track your time, and its calendar view means you can see missing chunks of time.